wongtonyb/rectangles/README.md

 # Installation

-Follow the installation guide below to set up and run this source code locally on Mac.
+Follow the installation guide below to set up and run this source code locally

 ## Clone Repo